 OIS may authorize a final semester RCL for students who are in their final semester of study and only have a few units remaining to meet academic program requirements.
 Students may request an RCL due to final semester only once per degree program.

-OIS may authorize a medical RCL due to a temporary medical condition with an appropriate doctor’s letter recommending the RCL for medical reasons.
-Students must receive prior approval from OIS for the medical RCL.
+OIS may authorize a medical RCL due to a temporary health (physical or mental) condition(s) with an appropriate doctor’s letter recommending the RCL for medical reasons.
 To submit a medical RCL, F-1 students must meet with an OIS Counselor and J-1 students must meet with the J-1 Exchange Visitor Program Coordinator at OIS.